slimndap/wp-theatre/readme.txt

 == Changelog ==

+= 0.7 =
+* Support for tickets prices, cancelled events.
+* Filter listings by season or categories.
+* A new German translation (by Gregory Fischer).
+* Wordpress SEO by Yoats support.
+* Jetpack Featured Content slider support.

 = 0.6 =
 * Added support for templates and placeholders in the [wpt_events], [wpt_productions] and [wpt_production_events] shortcodes.
 See the [documentation](https://github.com/slimndap/wp-theatre/wiki/Shortcodes).
 * Sort your productions by date on the production admin page.